jonnyarnold/learning-ruby/1-MyStory.md

 Make sure you type everything above.
 You can get a `"` by holding down `Shift` and pressing `2`.

-Once you have done this, click the *Play* button (the triangle).
+Once you have done this, click the *Run* button (the triangle).
 If you typed the instruction right, you should see in the blue box:

 ```
 >